 Memories of Jack Pickup Flying Doctor of British Columbia

 My book, Memories of Jack Pickup, Flying Doctor of British Columbia is now available.
 The price is $18 no tax (if purchased directly from the author).
-Extra for shipping.
+Shipping within Canada is $7 making the total $25.
+The rate has gone up due to the increased cost of postage as of January 1, 2014.

 Subject to tax, if purchased in a retail store or museum.